tjdolan121/KivaExplore/README.md

 ```

 #### This should get the app going.
 Please note that some errors may occur because I haven't added images/wordclouds for some of the countries.
 As of now, the only countries with images and wordclouds are Afghanistan, Armenia, Albania, Mali, and Yemen.

+## Data is sourced from Kiva and is not owned by me.

 ### Feel free to message me if you have any questions!